syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 </tr>
 </table>

-N> When there is a mismatch of Xamarin NuGet packages between your sample and SfDataGrid assemblies, an error `Could not load type Xamarin.Forms.ElementTemplate` will occur.
-Please refer the `ReadMe` to know the software requirements of Syncfusion controls.
+N> When there is a mismatch of Xamarin NuGet packages between the sample and the SfDataGrid assemblies, an error `Could not load type Xamarin.Forms.ElementTemplate` will occur.
+Refer to the `ReadMe` to know the software requirements of the Syncfusion controls.

-N> When there is a mismatch between Syncfusion NuGet packages among your projects, `System.IO.FileLoadException` will occur.
-To overcome this exception, install the same version of SfDataGrid assemblies in all your projects.
+N> When there is a mismatch between the Syncfusion NuGet packages among the projects, `System.IO.FileLoadException` will occur.
+To overcome this exception, install the same version of the SfDataGrid assemblies in all the projects.

 ## Launching the SfDataGrid on each platform

-To use SfDataGrid inside an application, each platform application must initialize the SfDataGrid renderer.
-This initialization step varies from platform to platform and is discussed in the following sections.
+To use the SfDataGrid inside an application, each platform application must initialize the SfDataGrid renderer.
+This initialization step varies from platform to platform and is discussed in the following sections:

 ### Android